-One of the car insurance phone scams is for the scammer to give you a phone number for their “agent,” who collects your info and makes a fraudulent insurance claim (or maybe several) against your policy.
+One of the car insurance phone scams is for the scammer to give you a phone number for their "agent," who collects your info and makes a fraudulent insurance claim against your policy.
 High-end cars are often targeted because the scammers expect they can scam more money.
 The key is to document the collision well and always be aware of your surroundings.

 You need to vet your collision repair shop well, ensuring they’re going to fix your car back to its pre-accident condition.
-One of the notorious car repair insurance scams is old, but it’s still around: the airbag scam.
+One of the notorious car repair insurance scams, but it’s still around: the airbag scam.
 When fixing your car, the insurer pays to replace expensive airbags but the repair shop installs recycled parts and pockets the difference.
 Or, they may not install an airbag at all, filling the space with other materials.
 It’s unsafe and may even be criminal.

 The best way to avoid this scam is to pick a trustworthy repair facility, ask for references, and get your car inspected when you pick it up after repairs.